Justinean/readme-generator/product/README.md

 # Installation:

-1. Fork this repo.
+1. Fork this repository
-2. Clone onto your local machine.
+2. Clone onto your local machine

 # Usage:

-navigate to the local directory using gitbash or terminal, then type "node index.js" and hit enter
+run the seed.sql file in MySQL Workbench and update the .env.EXAMPLE file using your username and password

 # Contribution:

-I am not currently accepting contributors for this project
+none

 # Tests:

-I did not test this project
+none

 # License: